Enhanced group analysis and conservation laws of variable coefficient reaction-diffusion equations with power nonlinearities

 The set of admissible transformations of class~(\ref{eqRDfghPower}) has an interesting structure.
 The class~(\ref{eqRDfghPower}) can be presented as a union of normalized subclasses.
-Some of the subclasses admit non-trivial extensions of the equivalence group, which will be conditional equivalence groups for the whole class~(\ref{eqRDfghPower}).
+Some of the subclasses admit nontrivial extensions of the equivalence group, which will be conditional equivalence groups for the whole class~(\ref{eqRDfghPower}).
 Moreover, there are subclasses intersecting each other.
-In such cases interaction of the corresponding conditional equivalence groups gives admissible transformations which can not be interpreted in group terms.
-By-products of investigation of admissible transformations are, in particular, exhaustive description of the additional equivalence transformations between symmetry extension cases and derivation of all condition resulting in non-trivial conditional equivalence groups.
+In such cases interaction of the corresponding conditional equivalence groups gives admissible transformations which cannot be interpreted in group terms.
+By-products of investigation of admissible transformations are, in particular, exhaustive description of the additional equivalence transformations between symmetry extension cases and derivation of all condition resulting in nontrivial conditional equivalence groups.

 After presenting necessary notions and tools (Section~\ref{SectionOnBasicDefsOfCLs}), in Section~\ref{SectionOnRDfghConsLaws} we classify local conservations laws of the equations from class (\ref{eqRDfghPower}).